FredMoreau/Shuriken-Particles-Shader-Graph-Examples/README.md

 To use a mesh with Shuriken Particles, it must have only one submesh.
 And to use it with Flipbook Blending, its UV1 must be the same as UV0.
 This tool allows creating a Shuriken ready mesh from any other mesh.

+To use it, go to
+>Window/Shuriken Particles/Mesh Tool.